ukadavid/30-Days-of-JavaScript/ReadMe.md

 # 30 Days of JavaScript
-This is the solutions to the 30 days of JavaScript
+This is the solutions to the 30 days of JavaScript Please always ensure that your forked repository is in sync before sending a pull request, so that we don't lose any commit.

 ## Solutions
 The solutions are numbered as denoted in the exercise section, each of them answered with comments for some of them that are difficult to understand.